-A term loan bears interest at a fixed rate and the Organization is, therefore, exposed to the risk of changes in fair value resulting from interest rate fluctuations.
+The term deposits bear interest at a fixed rate and the Organization is, therefore, exposed to the risk of changes in fair value resulting from interest rate fluctuations.

-The line of credit bears interest at a variable rate and the Organization is, therefore, exposed to the cash flow risk resulting from interest rate fluctuations.
+The line of credit and the term loan bear interest at a variable rate and the Organization is, therefore, exposed to the cash flow risk resulting from interest rate fluctuations.